 Sacrificing sleep for other priorities is a common practice but one which causes serious harm.
 Anyone sleeping seven to nine hours on a daily basis and wonder why they still feel faint, unfocused, anxious or irritable may have an undetected disorder.

+.
+Dr. Harper received his doctorate from McMaster University in Ontario, Canada during 1968.
+Dr. Harper currently has over 250 publications to his name.
+He now works amongst a team of researchers studying neural mechanisms that underlie the control of breathing and cardiovascular action during sleep.
 Dr. Harper has been kind enough to provide his insight regarding the steady increase of alarming discoveries between the marriage of brain and cardiovascular functions during a state of sleep.
 Also included are facts and Dr. Harper's professional opinions regarding undiagnosed or misdiagnosed disorders, sleep supplements and long-term mistreatment.

 Dr. Harper, I would first like to thank you for allowing the time for us to discuss this matter.
 “National sleep awareness week” precedes America’s change to daylight savings time, yet it has received so little attention outside of your professional field.
 For how many years has this awareness movement been established, and how are you and your peers at the UCLA medical center involving yourselves with raising public awareness in 2011?